sampsakuronen/circleci-radiator-view/README.md

   * Modify the URL to contain the proper region (defaults to eu-west-1)
   * Set the access key and secret key as token, separated by a colon, ie. *ACCESSKEY:longsecretkey*.

+## Setup for Drone

+1. Get your API token from (https://drone.host/account/token)
+2. Open `index.html?mode=drone`
+3. Add your Drone address to the URL field
+4. Add your token to the token field
+   * Set optional comma separated owner filter(s) into the token field, separated by a colon, ie. *owner,owner2:thetokenhash*

 ## Query parameters

 All options can be set either with a query parameter or from the setup form, which is shown when